-Your client shows up on time, pays her bill promptly, and often expresses her appreciation for your helpful services.
+Your client shows up on time, pays her bill promptly, and often expresses appreciation for your services.
 She tells you she has seen many therapists, but you are the best.
 The problem is that after weekly appointments for a year, she is not improving.
 The issues that keep her own life off track remain entrenched, and her minimal gains have stagnated.
 Her only source of pleasure seems to be her weekly sessions with you.

 All in the Family

 Your sister suspects that her daughter is having unprotected sex and possibly taking drugs.
 She asks if you will see the teenager as a client.
 The girl has refused to talk to anyone else, but she will talk to you.
 Your sister is very wealthy and wants to pay the full fee.
 You could really use the money.